rozek/notes-on-gundb/README.md

 ### Addressing multiple Nodes at once ###

-Until now, GunDB nodes have been addressed using `get` by specifying a literal path or subpath.
+Until now, GunDB nodes have been addressed using `get` by specifying a literal path or key.
 Invoking `get` with such a string is the short variant of the general form

 `context.get({'#':path, '.':key_pattern})`

-where `path` is the base path of all nodes which shall be addressed and `key_pattern` specifies any constraints the remaining part of a node candidate's id (here called its "key") should meet in order for the node to be addressed. `key_pattern` is an object with the following properties:
+where `path` is the context path of all nodes which shall be addressed and `key_pattern` specifies any constraints the context key should meet in order for the node to be addressed. `key_pattern` is an object with the following properties:

 * `'='` specifies the exact key of a node
 * `'*'` specifies the first few characters of any node's key (called the "prefix")